gwu1234/react-native-elements-demo/README.md

-it is a ui demo project based on React, Expo, React-Native-Elements and react-native-router-flux
+it is a ui demo project based on React, React Hook, Expo, React-Native-Elements and react-native-router-flux

 It is to demonstrate api of the styling React-Native library (React-Native-Elements)